suidouble/suidouble_metadata/README.md

 #### Compress byte vector

+Optional binary primitive.
+Feel free to use it for metadata chunks, the whole metadata vector, or your own vector<u8> as a library.

-You may optionally compress all metadata or specific chunk in it.
+You may compress all metadata or specific chunk in it.

 There's function to compress vector<u8> using sort of LZW (Lempel-Ziv-Welch) algorithm extended with u16->u8 variable-length encoding scheme, does 7.5x compression on a test ascii data ( see compress_tests.move )